jacksund/simmate/docs/full_guides/database/third_party_data.md

-# Third-party database access
+# Accessing Third-party Data

-This module downloads data from third-parties and stores it to your local database.
+This module simplifies the process of downloading data from external providers and storing it in your local database.

-This data is **NOT** from the Simmate team.
-These providers are independent groups, and you should cite them appropriately.
-All data remain under the corresponding provider's terms and conditions.
+Please be aware that this data is **NOT** provided by the Simmate team.
+The providers are separate entities and should be properly credited.
+All data is subject to the respective provider's terms and conditions.

-Currently, we support the following providers:
+We currently support data from these providers:

 - [x] [COD (Crystallography Open Database)](http://www.crystallography.net/cod/)
 - [x] [JARVIS (Joint Automated Repository for Various Integrated Simulations)](https://jarvis.nist.gov/)
 - [x] [Materials Project](https://materialsproject.org/)
 - [x] [OQMD (Open Quantum Materials Database)](http://oqmd.org/)

-These providers are configured, but our team is waiting for permission to redistribute their data:
+We have also configured the following provider, but are still awaiting permission to redistribute their data:

 - [ ] [AFLOW (Automatic FLOW for Materials Discovery)](http://www.aflowlib.org/)

 !!! tip
-    If your team would like to make your own data available via Simmate, please see the Contributing data module.
-Even if it is a single table, don't hesistate to make a contribution!
-We outline the benefits of contributing and how to package your data within the `for_providers` module.
+    If you're interested in making your data accessible via Simmate, please refer to the Contributing data module.
+We welcome contributions of any size!
+The `for_providers` module provides more information on the benefits of contributing and how to package your data.

 ----------------------------------------------------------------------

-## Downloading data
+## Downloading Data

-Make sure you have completed [our introductory tutorial](/simmate/getting_started/access_the_database/access_thirdparty_data/) for downloading data from these providers.
-Below we show example usage with `MatprojStructure`, but the same process can be done with all other tables in this module.
+Before proceeding, make sure you've completed [our introductory tutorial](/simmate/getting_started/access_the_database/access_thirdparty_data/) on downloading data from these providers.
+We use `MatprojStructure` as an example, but the same procedure applies to all other tables in this module.

-WARNING: The first time you load archives of data, it can take a long time, so we recommend running some things overnight.
-Once completed, we also recommend backing up your database (by making a copy of your ~/simmate/my_env-database.sqlite3 file).
-This ensures you don't have to repeat this long process.
+WARNING: The initial loading of the data archive can be time-consuming.
+We suggest running this process overnight.
+Once completed, we recommend backing up your database by duplicating your ~/simmate/my_env-database.sqlite3 file to avoid repeating this lengthy process.

 To download all data into your database: